Veronica was born in Bristol, England and

 returned in two more episodes as Cassandra.

-Her many theater credits from New York to Los
+Her many theatre credits from New York to Los

-Angeles include ELECTRA, TALLY'S FOLLY, and THE MASTER
+Angeles include ELECTRA, TALLY'S FOLLY, THE BAT and THE MASTER

 BUILDER, all of which she received brilliant reviews.
 Her performances in THE